 With a focus on discipline, Kalaripayattu training involves warm-up and flexibility exercises, strength and stamina training, step work, traditional forms as well as unarmed and armed combat techniques.
 Training is always under the supervision of a Guru or instructor, and only through dedication can one hope to become a Kalari master.
 Advanced students are guided through ‘marma’ : vital energy point combat and sharp weapons training.

 Students can begin Kalaripayattu at any level and at any age above seven.
-Ramona and Kalari Healing are affiliated with the Kalariyil Dharmikam Ashram in Kerala and is currently conducting individual and group classes in basic Kalaripayattu training.
+Kalari Healing are currently conducting individual and group classes in basic/intermediate and advanced Kalaripayattu training.

 Benefits of Training

 – Develop core and full body strength

 Kalar is beneficial for everyone and particularly suited for yogis, athletes, martial artists, actors, dancers and movement practitioners from all walks of life and ages over 7 years.

 The beginners adults classes provide a basic understanding of Kalaripayattu techniques and practices.
 They are open to all fitness levels.

 Our Kalaripayattu syllabus consists of different levels and even after completing these levels it takes years of regular practice with discipline, dedication, and devotion to master the art.
 Each level deals with perfecting the previous levels and the introduction of new elements.
 Contact us to find out more about our syllabus.